KmBarnett/development-challenge/README.md

 Areas to potentially expand upon (this is not an exhaustive list)

-- add unit tests to your project
+[ ] add unit tests to your project
-- parse the json and display the output, versus just displaying the json
-- handle errors in a nice way for the user
+[x] parse the json and display the output, versus just displaying the json [x] handle errors in a nice way for the user
-- Responsive presentation, determining the screen size and autoscaling the display
+[x] Responsive presentation, determining the screen size and autoscaling the display

 ## License

 This project is [MIT Licensed](LICENSE).

+## Additional Information About Submital

+1. Dev server can be started with `yarn dev/ npm run dev`
+   1. Dev server cannot handle redirect from index/html
+2. Responsive
+3. Allergy entries alternate between gray and white
+4. Since not having Allergies is not an error I simply tell the user that the `Patient has no known allergies`

 ## References